Sign-up ends in:

 Mastering Wrist Position at Impact: The Key to Consistency in Golf

 The right wrist position at impact is sometimes hard to feel and accomplish, yet with the right information and training, it can be done.
-After analyzing more than 1,000,000 swings with the HackMotion wrist sensor, we can show you exactly what wrist position at impact is effective.
+After analyzing more than 1,000,000 swings with the HackMotion wrist sensor, we can show you exactly what your wrist position at impact should be.

 Wrist Position at Impact (Key Takeaways)